N Class, P Class & K Class Endlers for Sale

 Once a guppy is crossed with an Endler the offspring can never be pure Endler’s and are known as K class Endler’s.

 These hybrids can produce beautiful results and may have traits that are associated both with Endlers and Guppies.
-If you are interested in purchasing Class K Endlers (Endler Hybrids) they can be found at HybridEndler.com.
+Recently we have begun offering Class K Endlers (Endler Hybrids) as many them have become quite rare.

 N Class vs. Wild Type